u-jung/atom-dm/README.md

 	order by ?item
 ```

+## Installation ##
+*atom-dm* has been created to running on a Ubuntu 16.4 server installation which host also a recommended AtoM 2.4 installation using nginx an mySQL.
+Just unpack the zip file into the user's home directory.
+Once installed you can start the different tasks using the console.
+Note: You need to enter your MySQL parameter and API-Keys into atom/config/mysql_opts.py and atom/config/api_key.py

+Try:

+`./atom-dm {task group option} {more options}`

+### What's already working ###
+#### Filling the keyword list using a Wikidata Query ####
+The retrieved keywords are stored in *atom/data/keywords.json* .
+To use your own query replace parts of teh query stored as WD_ENTITY_QUERY inside atom/main/data_manager.py (class: DataManager).
+Make sure that your query retrieves a column of Wikidata object URI called *?item*.

+Try:

+`./atom-dm --index-keywords`

+#### Retrieving archival description from www.deutsche-digitale-bibliothek.de ####
+Remember you need to store your API-Key inside  *atom/config/api_key.py*

+Try:

+`./atom-dm -i ddb`

+The imported data are stored in chunks of around 100 records as *import.csv* subfolders of *atom/tmp_results*.
+At the end of teh process they will be all joined into *atom/tmp_results/import.csv*
+This file is ready for import into AtoM.
+But you should verify the data before do so.
+Verification has two steps.
+* You need manually mark obsolete items (e.g. Looking for *Kolonie* my also give results as *Villenkolonie* or *Ferienkolonie*.
+See *Join data* for more information.
+* Check for duplicate items and respected hierarchy.
+A special file *import_preparation.log* for this along with import.csv.
+Note!
+It is usefull to not differ the names of different import.csv files.
+AtoM use them as part of premary key for look up tasks.
+During the task the tools checks also which one of the wikidata keywords will fit the retrieved items.

+#### Retrieving archival description from Kalliope-Verbund ####

+Try:

+`./atom-dm -i kal`

+The procedure is the same as described on *Retrieving archival description from www.deutsche-digitale-bibliothek.de*

 ### Here comes the Query to get a list of libraries and archives described by Wikidata ###
 (You can use it at https://query.wikidata.org)